Columbia House: Licensing

-In the late 1950s, both RCA Victor and Capitol Records began licensing programs of their own, but the three record clubs rarely allowed any of their own labels' releases to be marketed by rivals.
+In the late 1950s, both RCA Victor and Capitol Records also launched record clubs.
+Initially, the three record clubs sold only their own labels' releases.
 For example, Columbia recordings were not available from the RCA Victor Record Club, and RCA recordings were unavailable through the Columbia Record Club.

-In 1958, facing the loss of members who wanted a wider variety of records, the club began manufacturing and marketing records for competing labels, including Verve, Mercury, Warner Bros., Kapp, Vanguard, United Artists, and Liberty.
-Rival clubs operated by RCA and Capitol offered only their own labels' products at the time.
+In 1958, facing the loss of members who wanted a wider variety of records, the Columbia Record Club began manufacturing and marketing records for some smaller competing labels, including Verve, Mercury, Warner Bros., Kapp, Vanguard, United Artists, and Liberty.
+The RCA Victor and Capitol record clubs continued to offer only their own labels' products.
 Licensors were guaranteed a minimum number of sales, but were held to exclusive, restrictive contracts, which led to price-fixing allegations against the club in 1962, followed by 7 years of mostly ineffective litigation.
 The licensing program continued and expanded in the 1960s as the music industry grew and changed.